zentrum-lexikographie/dwdsmor/README.md

   paradigm generation.

 [Java (JDK) >= v8](https://openjdk.java.net/)
-: The extraction of lexicon entries from XML sources of DWDS articles is implemented in XSLT 2, for which [Saxon-HE](https://www.saxonica.com/) is used as the runtime environment.
+: The extraction of lexical entries from XML sources of DWDS articles is implemented in XSLT 2, for which [Saxon-HE](https://www.saxonica.com/) is used as the runtime environment.
 Saxon requires a Java runtime.